Protecting Your Children Through Estate Planning

 Millaine Wells: Let's talk a bit about how estate planning now, though, can really protect some of those assets.

-Justin Randall: So the issue is, is a lot of people, their estate plan involves either a will or they just have a beneficiary designations on all of their accounts.
+Justin Randall: So the issue is, is a lot of people, their estate plan involves either a will or they just have a beneficiary designation on all of their accounts.
 The issue is that if you have a will or you don't have will at all, you're sending your assets through probate.
 So probate is a completely public process.
 Anybody can go and look up the value of the estate, the accountings, and where you're leaving things to.
-So information wise, there's a lot at risk.
+So information-wise, there's a lot at risk.

 Lisa Malak: OK.
 Now is a trust an option?